hgnx/automated-market-report/README.md

 | Top Gainers/Losers     | Top gaining and losing stocks data         | CNN                   | N/A                |
 | Economic Calendar      | Daily upcoming economic events data        | Investing.com         | N/A                |
 | News                   | Financial news headlines                   | Reuters, Financial Times | N/A             |
 * For the Economic Calendar, only events with an importance level of 3 are fetched.
-However, it has been observed that if there are no events with an importance level of 3 from Investing.com's URL, such as on weekends, events for the entire week are retrieved.
-If this issue occurs on weekdays as well, I will look into a solution.
+However, when executed on weekends, if there are no events with an importance level of 3 from Investing.com's URL, events from the past week are fetched.
+It is important to note that this issue arises from Investing.com and is limited to weekends.
+I am seeking a solution to this problem.

 ## Setup
 - Before running the main script (`main.py`), configure your FRED API key using the `setup.py` script.
 You will be prompted to provide your FRED API key, which will be stored in a `config.ini` file for the main script to reference.